CircuitVerse/CircuitVerseDocs/docs/chapter4/5muxandplex.md

 ## Most Significant Bit (MSB) Detector

-The **Most Significant Bit (MSB)** detector circuit element outputs the bit position of the most significant bit of the input.
-In other words, it outputs the bit position of the rightmost bit.
-An enable output is also provided to show if the MSB detector is active.
-The bit position of the MSB is also shown in decimal form within the body of the MSB detector.
+The **Most Significant Bit (MSB)** detector circuit element outputs the position of the most significant bit (the **leftmost `1`**) in the input.
+An enable output is also provided to indicate whether the MSB detector is active.
+The position of the detected MSB is displayed in decimal form within the body of the MSB detector.

 You can verify the behavior of the **Most Significant Bit (MSB)** detector circuit element with a four-bit input in the live circuit embedded below: